garbados/nerdpanel/readme.md

 npm run build
 ```

 Running `npm run build` will build the website to the `build/` folder.
+You can serve that folder as a static site.

-You can also run `npm start` which will build and serve the app at `http://localhost:8000`.
+You can also run `npm start` which will build the app and serve it at `http://localhost:8000`.

 ## Testing